I had a full weekend, and that’s why I’ve been incognito. I’ve been enjoying my

 04 – The Brothers Johnson – I’ll Be Good to You.
 From 1976.
 George Johnson

-was dating several women and the situation was getting out out of hand, especially
+was dating several women and trying to meet Black women.
+The situation was getting out out of hand, especially

 around the holidays.
 When he decided to commit to one, he wrote the song I’ll